 - We find Booking.com has the best prices on Auckland hotels.

-- Legend on this page is per adult entry:
+- The legend on this page is per adult entry:

 - $ less than $20

 - $$$ is more than $100

 With so many free things to do in Auckland, why would you ever want to leave?
 What will you do first?

 Disclaimer: We are frequently provided with a complimentary entry or other benefits.
 However, the opinions expressed here are strictly my own.

 Download our free packing light checklist when you sign up for our newsletter.